anenigma82/flutter-shape-wrapper/README.md

-# flutter-shape-container
+# flutter-shape-wrapper
-Custom package for clipping a container by a shape like trapezoid.
+Custom package for clipping a child by a shape like trapezoid.